 Even before the recent events that occurred in Charlottesville, a certain scene from Michael Haneke’s 2000 film, Code Unknown (Code Inconnu), had been repeatedly playing on a loop in my mind’s eye.
 I quietly admitted to myself recently that the scene in question is without a doubt the most telling and poignant dramatic escalation I have seen in twenty-first-century cinema and it seems to show … Continue reading Politics of Sequence in Code Unknown (2000, Michael Haneke)

 Much has been written about the stark comparisons between the cinema of Michael Haneke and the culture theories of the Frankfurt School of philosophy.
-In the 2010 book, A Companion To Michael Haneke, Roy Grundmann devotes a whole essay in the volume to Theodor Adorno and the “aesthetic fragmentation” of several of Haneke’s films whilst … Continue reading Repetition, Adorno and 71 Fragments Of A Chronology Of Chance (Haneke).
+In the 2010 book, A Companion To Michael Haneke, Roy Grundmann devotes a whole essay in the volume to Theodor Adorno and the “aesthetic fragmentation” of several of Haneke’s films whilst various articles and essays spend time drawing comparisons to Haneke’s … Continue reading Repetition, Adorno and 71 Fragments Of A Chronology Of Chance (Haneke).

 Part 1.
 Part 2.
 Part 3.
 Conclusions “The link between art and real history is the fact that works of art are structured like monads.
 History may be called the content of works of art.
 Analysing them is the same as becoming conscious of the immanent history stored up in them.”
 Adorno (1970, p.126).
 The bedrock of this essay has been to show how Ligeti’s … Continue reading Ligeti’s Atmosphères as a Musical Foreshadowing of Kubrick’s 2001- Part 4 (Conclusions)

 Part 1.
 Musical Techniques of Atmosphères and Disassociations with the Past.
 “Seen from this angle, with Atmosphères I was consciously reacting against the refinement of serialism.
 Musical texture in Atmosphères is also refined but in quite a different dimension.” -Ligeti (1983, p.38).
 Before even looking in any depth at the notational content of Ligeti’s Atmosphères, it becomes clear to the reader when looking over the … Continue reading Ligeti’s Atmosphères as a Musical Foreshadowing of Kubrick’s 2001- Part 2 (The Musical Past)

 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Part 5.
 Music for Strings, Percussion and Celesta in Stanley Kubrick’s The Shining (1980).
 Though not as fuelled by repression and eroticism as The Miraculous Mandarin, Music for Strings, Percussion and Celesta also made the slight transition from eroticism to horror.
-With its use on Doctor Who, … Continue reading Eroticism in the Music of Béla Bartók – Part 6 (Kubrick and Conclusions).
+With its use on Doctor Who, the very basic groundwork for the piece was laid for … Continue reading Eroticism in the Music of Béla Bartók – Part 6 (Kubrick and Conclusions).

 Part 1.
 Part 2.
 Part 3.
 Part 4.
 Though of course subjective, the natural Kierkegaardian immediacy of the music is instantly on show.
 Several sections of brooding along these themes can be read almost as seductions, with the build-ups working easily as well as the seduction segments from The Miraculous Mandarin.
-The pairs of strings … Continue reading Eroticism in the Music of Béla Bartók – Part 5 (Post-Modern Pulp).
+The pairs of strings that seem to roll over each other as they begin … Continue reading Eroticism in the Music of Béla Bartók – Part 5 (Post-Modern Pulp).

 Part 1.
 Part 2.
 Part 3.
 Kierkegaard’s Erotic Immediacy and the Atonal Manifestation of Complex Erotic Identity in Music for Strings, Percussion and Celesta.
-“Sensuous immediacy has its absolute medium in music, and this also explains why music in the ancient world did not become properly developed but is linked to the Christian world." - … Continue reading Eroticism in the Music of Béla Bartók – Part 4 (Kierkegaard’s Immediacy)
+“Sensuous immediacy has its absolute medium in music, and this also explains why music in the ancient world did not become properly developed but is linked to the Christian world.” – Kierkegaard (1843, p.71).
+Unlike the other pieces of music by … Continue reading Eroticism in the Music of Béla Bartók – Part 4 (Kierkegaard’s Immediacy)

 Part 1.
 Part 2.
 On the other hand, The Miraculous Mandarin presents a set of characters who are, by contrast, in the aesthetic stage; satisfied with the quick, disposable type of pleasures and unconcerned with future development.
 Carlisle states that ” The aesthetic mode of existence is characterized by the pursuit of personal satisfaction.
 The aesthete lives for the pleasures of the moment, and tends … Continue reading Eroticism in the Music of Béla Bartók – Part 3 (The Modernist Jungle)

 Part 1.
 Bartók as a Post-Wagnerian Composer and The Confronting of Eroticism in The Miraculous Mandarin.
-“Thus, at first, there came a weariness of the productions of the Romantic Period, and then, as a consequence of this weariness, a search for points of departure which represented the greatest possible contrast to those of the Romantic … Continue reading Eroticism in the Music of Béla Bartók – Part 2 (Post-Wagnerian).
+“Thus, at first, there came a weariness of the productions of the Romantic Period, and then, as a consequence of this weariness, a search for points of departure which represented the greatest possible contrast to those of the Romantic mode of expression.” – Bartók (1976, p.331) In the context … Continue reading Eroticism in the Music of Béla Bartók – Part 2 (Post-Wagnerian).